About this website

 The photo on the left is of two anaesthetised brown hyenas being fitted with satellite collars to track their movements.

-As far as making a living and putting bread on the table - I've always been involved in the film industry, and amongst numerous others, worked on an Emmy as well as an Oscar Award winning movie - both filmed in South Africa.
+As far as making a living and putting bread on the table - I was involved in the film industry, and amongst numerous others, worked on an Emmy Award nomination as well as an Oscar Award winning movie - both filmed in South Africa.

 My contact E-mail address is firstname.lastname@example.org